 For SaaS providers, log collection can be performed in several ways.
 Logs can be made available via an associated IaaS or PaaS account, through API calls to collect logs, by using third party collection tools, and through the export of logs.
 Exporting logs using a manual process should be avoided, if possible, in favor of an automated scalable collection solution.
 An alternative option is to keep logs and telemetry in the SaaS environment and use analysis tools offered by the SaaS provider.
 Because the service provider is responsible for the technology stack and the SaaS offering, tenants do not have the ability to collect additional log data for security purposes other than what the service provider offers.
-Logs in SaaS environments are typically generated from API calls used by the service provider to build the SaaS offering and they are usually grouped by API families.
+Logs in SaaS offering and they are usually grouped by API families.
 Access to logs is generally through APIs developed by the service provider, but some service providers may offer security dashboards or log viewers as part of their administrator console.
 Many SaaS providers build their offerings on top of other offerings from other CSPs.
 This may limit data that is available to the SaaS provider and therefore limit data availability to the tenant.